cwjohnston/chef-campfire/README.md

 ============

 * Authentication token for an existing 37signals Campfire account.
-* 'tinder' gem (automatically installed by this cookbook's default recipe)
+* 'broach' gem (automatically installed by this cookbook's default recipe)

 Attributes
 ==========